Jake Miller still maintains his independence despite being signed by Sony (Exclusive)

 At just 26-years old, Jake Miller has been around the world and back all thanks to his devoted fan base and impressive musical talents.

-The 26-year-old musician may be the only artist today that writes, produces, mixes and then uploads his songs straight to iTunes and Spotify completely on his own -- straight from a laptop in his bedroom.
+The Florida-born musician may be the only artist today that writes, produces, mixes and then uploads his songs straight to iTunes and Spotify completely on his own -- straight from a laptop in his bedroom.

 The singer-songwriter is gearing up to release his latest EP titled "Based on a True Story" (he just dropped his new single "Nikes" on Friday, following the release of the mega-successful "Wait For You").
 AOL's Laura Galvan caught up with Miller earlier in New York City after a private performance at Sony Hall, where he talked about the shift from being an independent artist to now being backed by label -- and the 20 guitars hung on his bedroom wall.